mikedizzle/starfoster-new/content/en/blog/court-of-midnight-and-deception.md

 ---
 author: "Star Foster "
-title: "Court of Midnight and Deception "
+title: Court of Midnight and Deception (KU)
 description: Description of Court of Midnight and Deception by K.M.
 Shea
 date: 2022-08-02T19:36:20.996Z
 thumbnail: /court-of-midnigh-and-deception-.png